OWRC/interpolants/sources/climate-data-service.md

 ## **Air Temperature**

-Elevations within the ORMGP region range from 75-450 masl and thus orographic effects to temperatures are deemed negligible.
+Elevations within the ORMGP region range from 75-450 metres above sea level (masl) and thus orographic effects to temperatures are deemed negligible.
 The spatial distribution of minimum/maximum daily temperature is then interpolated from meteorological stations using a linear radial basis function.

 All temperature data are acquired from the Meteorological Service of Canada.